connornishijima/Lixie_II/README.md

 **Manual Install:**

 1. Click "Clone or Download" above to get an "Lixie_II-master.zip" file.
-2. Extract its contents to the libraries folder in your Arduino sketchbook.
-(Usually "Documents/Arduino/libraries")
+2. Extract its contents to the libraries folder in your Arduino sketchbook. (".../Documents/Arduino/libraries" on Windows)
 3. Rename the folder from "Lixie_II-master" to "Lixie_II".